 - NBTSC staff is chosen largely for their approachability and openness so that campers feel safe going to them.
 All staff are instructed to be available; campers are told all staff are available. - Campers are told that in cases of sexual assault, they are granted immunity from disciplinary action.
-This is to encourage them to report without fear of disciplinary consequences. - For example, if they were assaulted while intoxicated, camp staff will not take disciplinary action regarding the drug or alcohol use although these are prohibited at NBTSC. - A staff "consent" team (or individual "consent consultant") available specifically to talk about consent- or assault-related questions or concerns - Other staff roles also intended to offer overall support and availability: - advisor assigned to each camper - night watch person
+This is to encourage them to report without fear of disciplinary consequences. - For example, if they were assaulted while intoxicated, camp staff will not take disciplinary action regarding the drug or alcohol use although these are prohibited at NBTSC. - A staff "consent" team (or individual "consent consultant") available specifically to talk about consent- or assault-related questions or concerns - Other staff roles also intended to offer overall support and availability: - nurse or lay "mama bear" - advisor assigned to each camper - night watch person - at some sessions, a counselor or "listener"